ShireJiang/shirejiang.github.io/about.md

 permalink: /about/
 ---

-I am a interaction designer, a web and an iOS developer.
+I am an interaction designer, a web and an iOS developer.
 I love to create beautiful things and always feel curious about new things.

 Co-founder & VPE of <a href="https://www.teambition.com" target="_blank">Teambition</a>, which is dedicated to building sharp platform for project management.